arcanemachine/phoenix-todo-list/README.md

 - A Postgres server is up and running.
 - You have navigated to the project root directory.

-### Elixir-Based Tests (`mix test`)
+#### Elixir-Based Tests (`mix test`)

 Run the Elixir-based tests using any of these commands:

 - `mix test` - The regular method of running the tests.
-- `./support/scripts/test-elixir` - A convenience script for running the Elixir tests.
+- `support/scripts/test-elixir` - A convenience script for running the Elixir tests.
   - This script clears the test database before running the tests.
 This prevents any issues that may be caused when the test database is not cleared, e.g. during failed E2E test run.
-- `./support/scripts/test-elixir-watch` - A convenience script for running the Elixir-based tests in watch mode.
+- `support/scripts/test-elixir-watch` - A convenience script for running the Elixir-based tests in watch mode.

-### Javascript-Based Tests
+#### Javascript-Based Tests

 Before running any Javascript-based tests:

 - Ensure that `npm` is installed and working on your system.
-- Navigate to the `./test/js/` directory and run `npm install`
+- Navigate to the `test/js/` directory and run `npm install`

 Then, navigate back to the project root directory for instructions on how to run the Javascript-based tests.

-#### JS Unit Tests (Vitest)
+##### JS Unit Tests (Vitest)

 Run the Javascript-based unit tests using any of these commands:

-- `./support/scripts/test-unit` - A convenience script for running the Vitest unit tests.
+- `support/scripts/test-unit` - A convenience script for running the Vitest unit tests.
-- `./support/scripts/test-unit-watch` - A convenience script for running the Vitest unit tests in watch mode.
+- `support/scripts/test-unit-watch` - A convenience script for running the Vitest unit tests in watch mode.
 - `cd test/js/ && npx playwright test` - Navigate to the JS test root directory and run the JS E2E tests directly.

-#### JS End-To-End Tests (Playwright)
+##### JS End-To-End Tests (Playwright)

 Run the Javascript-based end-to-end (E2E) Playwright tests using any of these commands:

-- `./support/scripts/test-e2e` - A convenience script for running the Playwright E2E tests.
+- `support/scripts/test-e2e` - A convenience script for running the Playwright E2E tests.
-- `./support/scripts/test-e2e-watch` - A convenience script for running the Playwright E2E tests in watch mode.
+- `support/scripts/test-e2e-watch` - A convenience script for running the Playwright E2E tests in watch mode.
 - `cd test/js/ && npm run unit` - Navigate to the JS test root directory and run the JS unit tests directly.

-## Releases
+### Releases

 Releases can be created for either a vanilla/bare metal deployment, or for a Docker-based deployment.

-### Creating a Release
+#### Creating a Release

-#### First Steps
+##### First Steps

 Before you create a release, ensure that your environment variables are set correctly.
 You can use `direnv` to easily load your environment when navigating within this project's directories.

 Navigate to the project root directory and set up your environment variables:

-- You can set custom/private environment variables in `./.env` so that they will not be accidentally committed to source control
+- You can set custom/private environment variables in `.env` so that they will not be accidentally committed to source control
-  - Use the environment generator script (`just env-generate` or `./support/scripts/env-generate`) to generate an example `.env` file in the project root directory.
+  - Use the environment generator script (`just env-generate` or `support/scripts/env-generate`) to generate an example `.env` file in the project root directory.
 You can modify this `.env` file as needed.

-#### Vanilla/Bare Metal Deployment
+##### Vanilla/Bare Metal Deployment

 Run the following commands from the project root directory:

 - Create a release using the helper script:
-  - `./support/scripts/release-create`
+  - `support/scripts/release-create`
 - Make sure that PostgreSQL is running.
   - e.g. `pg_isready` or `pg_isready -h localhost` or `pg_isready -h your-postgres-ip-address-or-domain`
 - Set up the database in PostgreSQL: